The full text of the Glasgow climate pact

 76. Welcomes the start of the global stocktake, and expresses its determination for the process to be comprehensive, inclusive and consistent with Article 14 of the Paris Agreement and decision 19/CMA.1, in the light of paragraph 5 above;

-77. Encourages the high-level champions to support the effective participation of non- Party stakeholders in the global stocktake;
+77. Encourages the high-level champions to support the effective participation of non-Party stakeholders in the global stocktake;

-78. Recalls the Katowice climate package, and welcomes with appreciation the completion of the Paris Agreement work programme, including the adoption of decisions on the following:
+78. Recalls the Katowice climate package, and welcomes with appreciation the completion of the Paris Agreement work programme20, including the adoption of decisions on the following:

+20 During 2018′s COP24 conference in Katowice, Poland, countries attempted to finalize the rules they would follow to achieve the goals set forth in the Paris agreement.
+COP26 saw the completion of the Paris rulebook, meaning that by 2024 all countries will have to report detailed data on their greenhouse gas emissions.

 (a) Common time frames for nationally determined contributions referred to in Article 4, paragraph 10, of the Paris Agreement (decision -/CMA.3);